How to Plan Your Living Room Lighting to Take Your Space From Bright and Breezy to Warm and Cozy at the Flick of a Switch

 How bright should living room lighting be?

-Lots of homeowners wonder how many lights should you have in a living room, but this really comes down to the way in which you plan on using the space.
+Lots of homeowners wonder how many lights should you have in a living room, but this really comes down to the way you plan on using the space.
 If it is only a room that you intend on spending relaxing time in during the evening then the type of lights you need are going to be very different to someone who wants to use it in the daytime for task-based activities.

 You also need to take into account the amount of natural light the room receives.

 “The range for living rooms is from 1000 to 3000 lumens," advises Evelina Juzėnaitė.
 "If you use the room for more activities, the lighting of course should be bigger and brighter, and if it will be more for relaxation and quiet time, then use softer lighting that is warmer.
-And if you will do both both, I highly recommend dimmers.
+And if you will do both, I highly recommend dimmers.
 With them you can adjust the brightness of lighting, and sometimes even the color — so you will have flexibility in lighting and the mood.

 Do you have to have overhead lights in the living room?